Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: What do interference experiments measure?

 \subsection{QPs / QHs and their braid statistics}

 In this subsection, we review how the fractional braid statistics of the QPs and QHs also arises as a direct consequence of the CFs' integral braid statistics.
+Let us begin by recalling the definition of a QP/QH.

-First, let us note that a QP of an incompressible state at $\nu=n/(2pn+ 1)$ is nothing but an excited CF, i.e., an isolated CF in an otherwise empty $\Lambda$L, and a QH is a missing CF in an otherwise filled $\Lambda$L (see Fig.~\ref{fig:QPQH}).
-It is important to note that while the fractional charge and fractional braid statistics of the QPs / QHs can essentially be deduced from incompressibility at a fractional filling factor~\cite{Laughlin83,Su86}, the CF theory also provides an almost perfect quantitative account of the actual QPs and QHs (see, for example, quantitative comparisons with exact diagonalization studies in Ref.~\cite{Gattu24}).
+The incompressible state at $\nu=n/(2pn+ 1)$ is $n$ filled $\Lambda$Ls of CFs.
+Consider now the many-particle state with the lowest $n$ $\Lambda$Ls fully occupied and a single CF in the $(n+1)^{\rm th}$ $\Lambda$L. It is convenient to view this many-particle state as a {\it single} QP, relative to the ``vacuum" state of $n$ filled $\Lambda$L state.
+Similarly, the state with the lowest $n$ $\Lambda$Ls fully occupied except for a missing CF in the $n^{\rm th}$ $\Lambda$L is viewed as a {\it single} QH.
+See Fig.~\ref{fig:QPQH} for a pictorial representation.
+Remarkably, the CF theory provides an almost perfect quantitative account of the actual QPs and QHs (see, for example, quantitative comparisons with exact diagonalization studies in Ref.~\cite{Gattu24}).

-To see fractional charge, let us create a QP by adding to an incompressible state a CF, i.e. an electron carrying $2p$ vortices.
+The local charge can be derived as follows.
+Let us create a QP by adding a CF, i.e. an electron carrying $2p$ vortices, to an incompressible state.
 For this purpose, we perform an adiabatic insertion of $2p$ vortices at some location followed by the addition of an electron.
-Noting that each vortex produces a local charge $\nu$ (in units of $|e|$), the charge of a QP is $q= -1+2p\nu = -1/(2pn+ 1)$.
-(We added a unit charge overall; the rest of its charge shows up at the boundary.)
+Noting that each vortex produces a local charge $\nu$ (in units of $|e|$) relative to the uniform charge incompressible state, the local charge of a QP is given by $q= -1+2p\nu = -1/(2pn+ 1)$.
+(We added a unit charge overall; the rest of its charge is pushed to the boundary.)
 The QH, which is obtained by removing a CF, has a charge is $q= +1/(2pn+1)$, which follows from the fact that a QP-QH pair has no net local charge.

-To see how fractional braid statistics arises, let us ask: What is the change in the Berry phase when a QP or QH is inserted in a closed path of a CF enclosing an area $A$?
+To see how fractional braid statistics arises, let us ask: What is the change in the Berry phase of a closed path of a CF enclosing an area $A$ when a QP or QH is inserted inside it?
 Following Eq.~\ref{eq:berry-phase-mean-field}, the answer is:

 where the $+$ ($-$) sign is for the insertion of a QP (QH).
 This answer is valid independent of whether CF going around in the loop is an excited CF (i.e. a QP) or a CF in the ground state.
 We have thus determined four statistical angles: